jonlpersson/ed-latimore/site/_category_pages/living-in-the-hood.md

       environment like the hood, and still getting results

-      Read How to give tough love.
+      Read: How to give tough love

       ### The 7 benefits of having a rough childhood